top of page

 During our first stay in Trinidad we chose Power Boats, who hauled us using this trailer.

 If you want to stay in a marina the main option in Chaguaramas is Crews Inn.
-Coral Cove, Power Boats and Peake also have some dockage; the Peake dock is more rolly than the others.
+Coral Cove, Power Boats and Peake also have some dockage; the Peake dock can be rolly so the Power Boats C-Dock is generally considered the better choice.

 Living in Chaguaramas

 Chaguaramas is a shipbuilding, yachting and boating hub with most of the shops and services in the area being focused specifically on the marine industry.
-Due to large swaths of the peninsular being protected it can feel quite isolated from Port of Spain, with the closest residential area being Carenage.
+Large swaths of the peninsular are protected with no residential housing, so it can feel quite isolated from Port of Spain.

 Recreation

-Aside from going for a walk there aren't any specific leisure facilities around the boat yards, but there are cruiser organised trips, a weekly BBQ on Thursdays at the Roti Hut (Power Boats) and many afternoons people meet for a sundowners on the Power Boats dock.
-Since opening in late 2024 Patches Bar and Grill at Peake has also become quite popular with cruisers and during our time cruisers started a "Walking Club" which ended up developing into free yoga sessions, bike rides, morning walks and pizza lunches.
+Aside from going for a walk there aren't any specific leisure facilities around the boat yards, but there are cruiser organized trips, a weekly BBQ on Thursdays at the Roti Hut (Power Boats) and a Friday "Lime" at Peake.
+During the 2024 hurricane season a group of motivated cruisers started a "Walking Club" which ended up developing into free yoga sessions, bike rides, morning walks and pizza lunches.

-If you have a bicycle, car or don't mind a longer walk, here's 14 things to do in Chaguaramas.
-The Military Museum is due to close this year so try to get in before it does!
+If you have a bicycle, car or don't mind a longer walk, here's 14 things to do in Chaguaramas, which make for a pleasant escape!

 Security

-In our experience the shipyards in Chaguaramas were safe and security was good.
+In our experience, the shipyards in Chaguaramas are safe and security is good.
 Out in the bay there were cases of dinghy theft so make sure you lock up, as you would in most countries.
 For the latest you can check the Caribbean Security and Safety Network interactive map.

 In other areas be sensible.
 Situational awareness, vigilance, avoiding problem suburbs and using common sense are advisable.